Posts by admin

 Read MoreHighlights from the Loeb’s Mexican Art Collection/Atracciones Culminantes de la Colección de Arte Mexicano en Loeb

 Paintings, prints, drawings, and photographs by Mexican artists, as well as those born elsewhere but who were active in the country, comprise a very small portion of the collection of the Frances Lehman Loeb Art Center.
-In conjunction with the current loan exhibition, “Miracles on the Border: Retablos of Mexican Migrants to the United States”, the best examples of these are on display together for the first time. / Pinturas, grabados, dibujos, y fotografías de artistas mexicanos, al igual que otros nacidos en otros lugares pero que eran activos en el país, son una parte muy pequeña de la colección del Centro de Arte Frances Lehman Loeb.
-En conjunto con la actual exhibición que es prestada, “Milagros en la Frontera: Retablos de Mexicanos Migratorios en los Estados Unidos”, los mejores ejemplos de éstos están presentados juntos por primera vez en una exhibición.
+In conjunction with the exhibition, “Miracles on the Border: Retablos of Mexican Migrants to the United States”, the best examples of these were on display together for the first time. / Pinturas, grabados, dibujos y fotografías de artistas mexicanos, así como los nacidos en otros lugares pero que estuvieron activos en el país, comprenden una porción muy pequeña de la colección del Centro de Arte Frances Lehman Loeb.
+En conjunto con la exposición “Milagros en la Frontera: Retablos de Mexicanos Migratorios en los Estados Unidos”, los mejores ejemplos de estos se exhibieron juntos por primera vez.

 Read MoreVisible Bodies: Representing Blackness

-Currently on display, this exhibition centers the tension between visibility and invisibility, inherent to the medium of photography, through works by Black American artists.
+This recently closed exhibition centered on the tension between visibility and invisibility, inherent to the medium of photography, through works by Black American artists.

 Read MoreBlazing Saddle: Reimagining the American West